OriolGilabertLopez/Tutorials/SQL Server/Delete Allocated Space.md

-# Delete allocated sapace ins SQL Server
+# Delete allocated sapace in SQL Server

 The data space allocated is The amount of formatted files space made available for storing database data.